simonefullstack/work/README.md

-# work
+# Work

-Random Python programs
+A random assortment of my programs as I continue my Python journey.